TotallyInformation/node-red-contrib-uibuilder/docs/nodes/uib-element.md

 >
 > This is NOT meant as a *Dashboard* replacement.
 It is mostly meant for people who need a quick and simple method of dynamically creating UI elements's within a pre-defined HTML design.
 The element content is rebuilt every time you send data so this is certainly not the most efficient method of working with data-driven UI's.
 However, it will often be good-enough for relatively simple requirements.

-Element types included in this release:
+The element types currently included are:

 * [**Simple Table**](elements/tables.md) - Generates a simple HTML table from an input array of objects where the first element of the data array will define the columns.
 Future enhancements will allow more control over the columns.
 Future types will be added to allow add/update/remove of individual rows and/or cells.
 * [**Simple Form**](elements/forms.md) - Generate a simple but accessible input form from an array of objects where each object in the array defines the attributes and label.